Overview: Best Practices for Agent Device and Network Requirements

-This article provides a basic overview of the best practices for using Edify as it relates to your devices and your desk set up.
+This article provides a basic overview of the best practices for using as it relates to your devices and your desk set up.

 Device Best Practices